10 Best Travelling Tips to Amsterdam

 Food truck in Amsterdam| ©Tobias Niepel

 Street food is a lifesaver for those looking to save money on their trip.
-You'll find street vendors and food trucks with some Dutch favorites like stroop waffles, kippers, frites, bitterballen, leidse kaas and poffertjes.
+You'll find street vendors and food trucks serving Dutch favorites such as stroop waffles, herring, fries, bitterballen, Leidse kaas, and poffertjes.

-'Dagschotel' is like Amsterdam' s dish of the day and appears on most restaurant menus.
-It is the cheapest dish on the menu and will help you save a few euros.
+'Dagschotel' is Amsterdam's version of a dish of the day and appears on most restaurant menus.
+It's the cheapest dish on the menu and will help you save a few euros.

-Eat where the locals do is one of the most useful travel tips when looking for where to eat.
+Eating where the locals eat is one of the most useful travel tips.
 The Dutch in Amsterdam spend their time in what they call 'bruin café' or brown cafés.
-These resemble pubs and serve authentic food at an affordable price.
-De Wetering, In 't Aepjen, Papeneiland and Het Molenpad are some of the best brown cafés in Amsterdam.
+These are similar to bars and serve authentic food at affordable prices.
+De Wetering, In 't Aepjen, Papeneiland, and Het Molenpad are some of the best.

 Book a menu at the Hard Rock Café in Amsterdam

-Note that bike lanes in Amsterdam are usually red.
-They are all marked with a bicycle icon at each entry point so that the bike lane cannot be mistaken for a walking lane.
+Keep in mind that bike lanes in Amsterdam are usually red.
+They are all marked with a bicycle icon at each entry point so that the bike lane cannot be confused with a walking lane.
+However, many tourists don't realize this and walk on them.

-If you do not want the cyclist to brake suddenly and endanger everyone behind, keep an eye out for these lanes.
-In some areas they are almost more dangerous than the roads.
+If you don't want to have an accident, keep an eye out for these lanes.
+In some areas, they are almost more dangerous than the roads.
+But if you feel like becoming more Dutch, you can book a bike tour of Amsterdam and learn more about the customs.

 Tap water| ©Steve Johnson